m1sta/prescript/README.md

 ### Bracket free block and automatic semi-colon insertion
 Whitespace defined blocks are wrapped in curly brackets `{}` if they were left out.
 The result is that the code looks a little Python, Ruby, or well written Coffeescript, if you want it to.

-### Skinny arrow functions with hoisting
-Skinny arrow functions are standard functions.
-They will become function declarations instead of function expressions where possible.
-As function declarations they benefit from function hoisting.
-Eg. `hoistedFn (params) -> fnBody`

-### Postfix scope blocks using the 'where' keyword
-Code blocks to be run immediatley before an assignment or function invocation can be defined after the assignment or function invocation.
-Eg.  `x = add(a, 10) where a = multiply(3,7)`

 ### IIFE generation
 Functions declarations containing variables marked with a `#` will be automatically wrapped in an IIFE ensuring a closure si created around the `#` marked parameters.
 Eg  `fn = (intParam, #extParam) -> body`.
 Simple IIFEs can also be generated using the `(#) -> expression` syntax.